-During the year, the District recorded \$687,005 in government transfers for the Flood Plain Mapping and Lillooet Sediment Removal Project, funded by the provincial government through the Squamish-Lillooet Regional District and the Village of Pemberton.
-As of December 31, 2020, \$648,935 of this funding has been received and the remaining balance is included in government transfers receivable.
-In 2019, \$187,587 of funding from the provincial government was recognized for the Flood Plain Mapping Project.
+During the year, the District recorded \$1,457,382 in government transfers for the Arn Outlet upgrade, the Flood Mitigation Funding Stream projects and the Lillooet Sediment Removal Project, funded by the provincial government through the Squamish-Lillooet Regional District and the Village of Pemberton.
+As of December 31, 2021, \$822,923 (2020 - \$nil) of this funding has been received and the remaining balance of \$634,459 is included in government transfers receivable.
+The balance recorded as deferred government transfers includes the funding for the Ryan River Mapping and the unspend funds for the Flood Mitigation Funding Stream project.